 Call for Presentations

-The Iowa Water Conference and our conference planning partners invite individuals and groups to submit conference abstracts addressing how individuals and communities evaluate and protect Iowa’s precious natural water sources.
+The Iowa Water Conference and our conference planning partners invite water professionals and researchers to submit conference abstracts addressing how individuals and communities evaluate and protect Iowa’s precious natural water sources.
+We are actively recruiting for breakout sessions and panel sessions.

-Focus areas for the 2025 conference:
+Focus areas for the 2026 conference:

-- Water and Health
+- Water Quality & Public Health

-- Water and Recreation
+- Water Recreation, Tourism, and Economic Vitality

 The Iowa Water Conference is a unique opportunity for water, climate, urban, agriculture, and natural resource professionals to collaborate and exchange ideas.
 We welcome submissions from researchers, practitioners, and advocates who actively contribute to advancing water solutions in Iowa and around the Midwest.